 In today's fast-paced environment, data is the driving force of every business.
 Every company, from small online businesses to large enterprises, relies on data to drive its decision-making.

-Though this data is usually consolidated in a single data store, it needs to be analyzed to aid business processes.
+Though this data is usually consolidated in a relational database or single data store, it needs to be analyzed to aid business processes.
 This is where data processing comes in.

-OLTP and OLAP are essential systems for a business to manage its data.
+OLTP and OLAP are essential systems for a business to manage its various data processing systems.
 But how do the two systems differ, and how can businesses use them for data processing?

 This guide explains all about OLTP vs. OLAP, their key differences, their advantages, and how to use these systems for your business.